jaydon2020/AGL-Documentation/docs/06_Component_Documentation/12_AGL_Persistent_Storage_API.md

   - Consumer wants to delete all keys located in the subtree with root *key*, within the given *namespace* (default is ""), e.g.
     'Vehicle.Infotainment'
   - `key = ''` returns `ERROR`
-  - This rpc assumes that keys follow a VSS-like tree structure.
+  - This rpc assumes that keys follow a VSS-like tree structure. *key* must be the full name of an existing node.

     ```text
     DeleteNodes('Vehicle.Infotainment') -> Response //deletes ('Vehicle.Infotainment', 'Vehicle.Infotainment.Radio.CurrentStation', 'Vehicle.Infotainment.Radio.Volume', 'Vehicle.Infotainment.HVAC.OutdoorTemperature')